Mianki

-Mianki (میانکی, also Romanized as Mīānkī) is a village in Kelarestaq-e Gharbi Rural District, in the Central District of Chalus County, Mazandaran Province, Iran.
-At the 2016 census, its population was 331, in 109 families.
-Up from 303 people in 2006.
+Mianki (میانکی) (Note: Also romanized as Mīānkī) is a village in Kelarestaq-e Gharbi Rural District of the Central District in Chalus County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 303 in 79 households.
+The following census in 2011 counted 297 people in 91 households.
+The 2016 census measured the population of the village as 331 people in 109 households.

+Geography

-Mianki is located east of Namakab Rud town.
-Nearby villages are Ahangar Kola in northwest, and Yalbandan village of Abbasabad County in west.
+Mianki is east of Namakab Rud town.
+Nearby villages are Ahangar Kola in the northwest, and Yalbandan village of Abbasabad County in the west.